Jairik/Jairik/README.md

 - 👋 Hi, I’m @Jairik (You can call me JJ!)
-- 📚 I am currently a second-year student at Salisbury University, Majoring in Computer Science and Data Science
+- 📚 I am currently a second-year student at Salisbury University, Majoring in Computer Science (AI & Software Engineering Track) and Data Science.
+I am also a member of the Clarke's Honors College
 - 🏅 I am proficient in: C++, Microsoft Excel, and Java
 - 👨‍💻 I have experience with: Python, Linux, R, and Github
 - 🌱 I’m currently studying Advanced Data Structures and Algortihms, OOP Programming and GUI Implementation, and Intro to R.